Kärcher K 3000 E Review: 3,300 Cleaning Units, 1.1 GPM, $449.99 — The Spec Sheet Finally Adds Up

 The K 3000 E ships with a more complete accessory set than the K 3 / K 4 line, and it's worth walking through each piece — particularly because the turbo nozzle and the all-purpose brushes are normally upcharge items.

-• 35-ft high-pressure hose — the working-radius spec.
-10 feet longer than the K 3 Follow Me's 25-ft hose.
+- 35-ft high-pressure hose + 35-ft power cord — the working-radius spec.
+10 feet longer than the K 3 Follow Me's 25-ft hose, and the matched 35-ft power cord (now confirmed on the tech data sheet) means you don't have to coil extra slack one side or the other.
 For a typical 2-car attached garage with a curbside outlet, 35 ft means you can reach the back deck without repositioning the unit.
 The hose material is not specified on the product page (Kärcher's premium hose is a "Quick Connect" reinforced rubber on K 5 / K 7; entry models use kink-prone PVC).
 We'll verify which is fitted when our unit arrives.

 Where the K 3000 E sits in Kärcher's US lineup